erewok/servant-py/README.md

 The latter returns the raw response from issuing the request and the former calls `raise_for_status` and then attempts to return `resp.json()`.
 You can switch which style you'd like to use by creating a proper `CommonGeneratorOptions` object.

-The default options just chucks it all to the wind and goes for `DangerMode` (because, seriously, we're using Haskell to generate Python here...):
+The default options just chucks it all to the wind and goes for `DangerMode` (because, seriously, we're using Haskell to generate Python here...).

+Following is an example of using the Servant DSL to describe endpoints and then using `servant-py` to create Python clients for those endpoints.

+#### Servant DSL API Description

 ``` haskell
 {-# LANGUAGE DataKinds                  #-}